MichaelThamm/SpaceX-HyperloopCompetition/README.md

 # SpaceX Hyperloop Competition

 This repository is dedicated to our participation in the SpaceX Hyperloop competition.
 The SpaceX Hyperloop Pod Competition is an annual competition organized by SpaceX to encourage university students and engineering teams to design and build Hyperloop pods.
+For 4 months we took part in weekly meetings with SpaceX engineers and met Elon Musk for our placement in less than 2% of applicants.
 I am proud to share my experience and collaborate with the community on this innovative project.

 | | | |
 | - | - | - |